The Emily Rayna Collection

 I've been an interior designer for five years and I'm most known for DIY projects, budget-friendly solutions, and experimenting with color.

 The design work that I do is mostly on social media.
-I do renovations for others as gifts, and I share my expertise and ideas.
-Like how you can create things for your space on a budget.
+I love gifting renovations, experimenting with problem solving, and creating pieces on a budget.

-Now that you're launching your own pain paint collection, like, what excites you the most about that?
+Now that you're launching your own paint collection, what excites you the most about that?

-What excites me the most about having my own color collection is the fact that I love color and I use color in all of the spaces that I design, so to have my own favorite version of each color that I can use in this space is very exciting.
+What excites me about having my own color collection is the fact that I love color and I use color in all of the spaces that I design, so to have my own favorite version of each color that I can use is very exciting.

 And I also just want people to have the best version of each color for their own space.